tracyyingyingwang/control_charts/readme.md

 ## In brevi

 This repository contains files to calculate Shewhart control charts, also called process behaviour charts.
 These charts are used to determine if the variation of a process is stable and predictable, that is, in a state of statistical control.
 In-control variation arises from chance or common causes.
 No changes or adjustments to the process are needed.
-The chart can be used to predict future performance.
+The charts can be used to predict future performance.
 Out-of-control variation arises from special or assignable causes.
 These charts help identify the special causes in order minimize or eliminate their effect.

-## Data

-Download the [data file](https://drive.google.com/open?id=0BzrdQfHR2I5DRld4MndVT2R0dEk).
-It consists of a "Date" column and an "X" column of floats or integers.
-Dates are entered using [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date format (yyyy-mm-dd).

-## Methodology

-There are two sets of control charts in this repository.
-The individual and moving range control charts, also called XmR or ImR, are used to plot rational samples of size 1.
-The average and range control charts, also called XbarR, are used to plot rational samples of size > 1.
-In both cases the values are plotted in time order.
-A central line (average) and control limits above and below the central line are plotted.

 ## License